joklek/Reed-Muller-Code/README.md

 #### Optional (only one can be used per command)
 * -f <FILE_NAME>, e.g. "-f test.txt".
 This give program the file and outputs it with ".out" extension.
 * -b <binary vector representation> "-b 01010001111".
-This prints out the binary representation of the decoded vector
+This prints out the binary representation of the decoded vector.

 #### Examples
 To run program on input text you could write